 |Maliheh Amirian1, Anis Darvish Mohammadabad2, Negar Morovatdar3, Leili Hafizi2|

-2Department of Obstetrics and Gynecology, Imam Reza Hospital, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, IRAN
+2Department of Obstetrics and Gynecology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran

 Keywords : Hysterosalpingography, Hysteroscopy, Laparoscopy, Infertility, Uterine factor

-Objectives: Endometrial pathologies inside the cavity can occur simultaneously with gestational unpleasant consequences and are not always capable of being diagnosed byhysterosalpingography (HSG).
-This study aims to examine the value of performing diagnostic hysteroscopy beside diagnostic laparoscopy among infertile women with normal uterine cavities in HSG.
+Objectives: Endometrial pathologies inside the cavity can occur simultaneously with gestational unpleasant consequences but are not always capable of being diagnosed by the hysterosalpingography (HSG).
+This study aimed to examine the value of performing diagnostic hysteroscopy beside diagnostic laparoscopy among infertile women with normal uterine cavities in HSG.

-Materials and Methods: In this cross-sectional study, after receiving their informed consent on the basis of inclusion and exclusion criteria, all 18-40-year infertile women referring to Imam Reza Hospital between 2016 and 2017 who were candidates of laparoscopy and had normal uterine cavities in the hysterosalpingography (HSG) were involved in the project.
+Materials and Methods: A total of 103 infertile women with normal uterine cavities in the HSG and within the age range of 18-40 who referred to Imam Reza hospital for laparoscopy during 2016-2017 were included in this cross-sectional study.
 Hysteroscopy was performed simultaneously with diagnostic laparoscopy.
-The existence of uterine pathologies like endometrial polyps, submucousmyoma, uterine endometrial adhesions and their relationship with the patient’s age, infertility’s type and duration and cycle time were evaluated.
-A p-value less than0.05 was considered to be statistically significant.
+Then, the existence of uterine pathologies like endometrial polyps, submucous myoma, and uterine endometrial adhesions and their relationship with the patient’s age, infertility type and duration, and cycle time were evaluated.
+A P value less than 0.05 was considered statistically significant.

-Conclusion: According to this study, doing hysteroscopy in infertile women who are candidates of laparoscopy and have normal uterine cavities in HSG can lead to recognizing some cases of uterine pathologies which influence the results of future pregnancies, the issue which does not depend upon patient’s age, menstruation time, type and durationof infertility, and laparoscopy’s result.
+Conclusions: Based on the findings, conducting hysteroscopy in infertile women who are candidates of laparoscopy and have normal uterine cavities in HSG can result in recognizing some cases of uterine pathologies which influence the outcomes of future pregnancies is not dependent upon the patient’s age, menstruation time, type and duration of infertility, and result of laparoscopy.